Yahitas/Machine_Learning_Model_NR418/README.md

 - 4. student model
 - 5. testing student model

 These QMD files demonstrate our logic in identifying saltbush shrubs from russian thistle.
-These QMD files demonstrate our logic in identifying.

 The last QMD, "6_FINAL_TEMPLATE", can be used for other RGB drone imagery in the Carrizo Plain.
 The student/child model is already coded within the file.